Source-Code-007/wizCraft-academy-client/README.md

 - Course catalog: Browse and search for available courses.
 - Course enrollment: Students can enroll in their desired courses.
 - Student dashboard: View enrolled courses and track progress.
-- Instructor dashboard: Instructor can add new class.
+- Instructor dashboard: Instructor can add new class and update their class.
 - Admin panel: Manage courses, students, registrations and new class from instructor.
 - Responsive design: The website is optimized for various devices and screen sizes.